Education

 EDUC 418 : Legal Foundations of Education

-A study of the legal aspects of education, with emphasis on the responsibilities, duties, and existing constitutional statutory rights of agencies and individuals, including the handicapped, and those from minority groups.
+A study of the legal aspects of education, with emphasis on the responsibilities, duties, and existing constitutional statutory rights of agencies and individuals.
+Topics related to students with special needs and those from diverse populations will be covered.

 Prerequisites